This is how WhatsApp Business works, the instant messaging application for companies

 The first of these options are welcome messages.
 With it, we can create a standardized message that will be sent automatically when a client writes to us for the first time, or when we have not had interaction with him for more than 14 days and he has written to us.
 The character limit is 200 and we can add emojis.

 This second option allows us to also create automated messages of up to 200 characters that will be sent when we receive a message and are not available (at the time that we select ourselves).
-It is important to note here that absence messages are only sent when the phone has an Internet connection, so do not trust that our customers will always receive it.
+It is important to note here that absence messages are only sent when the phone has an Internet connection, so do not trust that our customers will always receive them.

 The last option is quick responses, similar to keyboard shortcuts.
 These are phrases that we previously recorded and that after just writing a word or a character are automatically filled in so that we don’t have to be adding them over and over again.
 For example, we can add “/ thanks” so that it automatically responds a “Thank you very much for your query it has been a pleasure to help you”.

 Finally, we have the statistics that for the moment, are quite basic.
-It only shows us the number of messages sent, delivered, received and read (by us, of course).
+It only shows us the number of messages sent, delivered, received, and read (by us, of course).
 We hope that in the future it will show data of conversions or clicks to our website such as Facebook.

 WhatsApp Business, you still have a way to go